-LPB produces a layer of compressive residual stress of high magnitude and depth with minimal cold work.
-It is usually performed using a single pass of a smooth free rolling ball under a normal force sufficient to plastically deform the surface of the material.
+LPB produces a layer of compressive residual stress of high magnitude and depth with minimal cold work.1-5 It is usually performed using a single pass of a smooth free rolling ball under a normal force sufficient to plastically deform the surface of the material.
 Hertzian loading creates a layer of compressive residual stress to a depth as much as 4 mm.
 The ball is supported in a fluid bearing with sufficient pressure to lift the ball off the surface of the retaining spherical socket.
-The ball is in solid contact only with the surface to be burnished and is free to roll on the surface of the work piece.
+The ball is in solid contact only with the surface to be burnished, and is free to roll on the surface of the work piece.
 LPB was optimized for the 2219-T8751 friction stir weld.
-Optimal LPB parameters were developed by Surface Enhancement Technologies, LLC, (SET) the exclusive licensee for LPB processing, to impart the greatest depth and magnitude of residual stress with minimal cold work.
-Details of the optimization plan and the LPB parameters developed are proprietary to SET.
+Optimal LPB parameters were developed to impart the greatest depth and magnitude of residual stress with minimal cold work.